 If at all possible, we aim for these kinds of peaceful resolutions to temporary custody arrangements.
 They help shield children from the uglier parts of the divorce and make proceedings more amicable all around.

 In cases where you and your spouse simply cannot see eye-to-eye and fight on every single detail of the divorce, it may be more difficult to get a peaceful negotiation.
 The other side might make firm demands they won’t budge on, and you may have to turn to the courts if you want to share custody or believe the child might be in danger by living with the other parent.

 The important document here is called a Request for Order, which asks the court to issue a temporary custody order that lasts for the duration of divorce proceedings.
 Included in this order is an explanation, a request for custody, plus evidence to support the request.
 The other party will have a chance to formally respond with their own declaration, and then a judge will set two dates:

-For more on temporary custody arrangement, or to learn about any of our other divorce or family law attorney services, speak to the pros at Day Shell & Liljenquist today.
+For more on temporary custody arrangements, or to learn about any of our other divorce or family law attorney services, speak to the attorneys at Day Shell & Liljenquist today.

 Murray, UT 84107